Doors will

 of equals’ amongst all Great Apes, humans included.

-Rosemarie McGoldrick is a London-based sculptor
+Rosemarie McGoldrick is a London-based

-Her commissions include sculptures for Futureworld at Milton
+Metropolitan University).
+Her commissions include sculptures

-Keynes, the London Docklands Development Corporation, Homerton
+for Futureworld at Milton Keynes, the London Docklands Development

-Hospital and Chiltern Sculpture Trust in Oxfordshire.
-Rosemarie
+Corporation, Homerton Hospital and Chiltern Sculpture Trust

-Animal Gaze (2008) and The Animal Gaze Returned
+studies symposia The Animal Gaze (2008) and

-(2011) at the Cass, curating two London shows alongside these
+two London shows alongside these events.
+She participated

-events.
-She participated in Olga Koroleva’s Political Animal
+in Olga Koroleva’s Political Animal event at the Showroom,

-event at the Showroom, Lisson Grove and has given papers at
+Lisson Grove and has given papers at the global Minding

-the global Minding Animals conferences (Australia and
+Animals conferences (Australia and Mexico) and

-Mexico) and Visualising the Animal at Carlisle.
+Visualising the Animal at Carlisle.

 Admission free, no booking required

-Dinu Li in conversation with independent
+Dinu Li in conversation with

-curator Indra Khanna
+independent curator Indra Khanna

 Tuesday 10 July 2018 6.30pm